What is the Difference?

 Laser Treatment for Nail Fungus

 As you can see, tips for healthy feet without nail fungus can be easy to find.
 If you have caught nail fungus, it can be easily treated using the FDA-approved PinPointe laser.
-It typically only takes on treatment.
-Other treatments like topical solutions and oral medication are not as effective.
+It typically only takes one treatment.
+Other treatments, like topical solutions and oral medication, are not as effective.
 Topical solutions have a very low cure rate.
 This is because the solution does not penetrate all the way through the nail bed.
+Oral medication is not recommended by our nail doctors.
 This is because it can lead to liver toxicity.
 You would need to have consistent blood tests throughout the course of taking the medication.